 1 – Enable XSS protection

-1; mode=block – Stop browsers to load webpage entirely, when cross-site scripting attack detected.
+1; mode=block – Stop browsers from loading webpages entirely, when a cross-site scripting attack is detected.

 How to implement HTTP Security Headers Vulnerability fix on your website?